 Following its successful event at Oxford Brookes University last year, Venturefest is returning with an extended and attractive new programme in the hope of welcoming old and new friends to join them on Wednesday 11th September.
-Tickets are on sale now for £29 for the early birds, rising to £40 in July.
+Tickets are on sale now for £40.
 Tickets include free entry to all the sessions, exhibition and showcases, plus free bus travel to and from Brookes, free lunch and refreshments and drinks at the closing reception.
 You can buy your tickets at www.venturefestoxford.com.

 Professor Linda King, Pro Vice Chancellor for Research and Global Partnerships at Oxford Brookes University says “We are delighted to welcome Venturefest Oxford back to our Headington Campus, to draw together Oxfordshire’s entrepreneurs, investors and innovators, and to showcase the entrepreneurial spirit that is so special to our University community and the region.“